The Importance of Sleeping Well

 the importance of sleeping well

-My Sleep Deprivation Story
+Ryan’s Sleep Deprivation Story

-At this time, I had been getting 6 hours of sleep for nearly three years to cover my two jobs.
+In mid-2017, at 28 years old, I (Ryan) woke up every morning feeling exhausted.
+Throughout the day, I was fatigued and stressed.
+At this time, I had been getting 6 hours of sleep for nearly three years to cover my career and passion project.
 Finally, it seemed, my body had reached its breaking point.

 I was getting blood tests to check my vitamin D levels.
 Eventually, I had one doctor also test for my testosterone levels.
 Since this is a hormone your body produces while asleep, I figured it might be low.